 Retirement is never easy for professional footballers.
 The majority of them dread the moment, and when it finally arrives, they find it difficult to imagine spending the rest of their lives earning their livelihood from a different activity

 Consequently, it is no surprise that some ex-players decide to extend or resurrect their football careers.
-Juan Sebastian Veron, who came out of retirement to help out his boyhood heroes, is one of the most high-profile examples, and FIFA.com turns the spotlight on other former stars who just could not stay away.
+Edwin van der Sar, who is coming back to play for his boyhood club Noordwijk at the age of 45, is one of the most high-profile examples, and FIFA.com turns the spotlight on other former stars who just could not stay away.

 It appeared to be definitive: the game had seen the last of La Brujita (the little witch).
 After an incredible career that started – and ended – at Estudiantes, and that saw him express his talents in Argentina, Italy and England, Juan Sebastian Veron announced that he was hanging up his boots in June 2012, at the age of 38.

 Initially inconsolable, supporters of the La Plata-based side regained their smile upon the sight of their idol, who had become the club’s sporting director in the meantime, swapping his shirt and tie for a red and white striped jersey just one year later.

 “I love playing football and I try to set myself targets,” explained the Argentinian attacking midfielder prior to the start of the season.
 “And looking at the team’s situation, and the state of the transfer market at the moment, it was time for me to lend a hand.”

 In a laudable gesture, the former Inter Milan player donated all of his wages to the club’s youth academy, perhaps in the hope that his own successor will be unearthed at some point in the future.